SparklePigBang/cunt-soul/README.md

 Field Abilities
 ---------------

-As well as each card having a card ability, each card also has a field ability which is a global effect that affects all players whilst they are in play.
-Each player has a field card that can be swapped with a card in the player's hand given certain conditions.
+As well as each value having an ability it also has a field ability.
+This is a global effect to all players whilst it is in play.
+Each player has a field card that can be swapped with a card in the player's hand under certain conditions.

 The field cards have been designed such that they change the flow of the game dramatically; as such, in order to swap, each player must sacrifice their effectiveness in the later game.
 For more details on field cards, please see the section on changing field cards.

-Find below the field card abilities.
+Find below the field abilities.

-Card    | Ability
+Value   | Ability
 --------|-------------------------------------------
-`2`     | Stops secondary card abilities that allow them to be played on almost* any card (except the for the `2`).
-I.e. `6`, `7` and `10` can no longer be played on cards of higher value.
+`2`     | Stops all values except `2` from *Overruling*.
-`3`     | Whenever three of any card appear consecutively in the discard pile, it becomes in value and power a `3`.
-However, three of a card cannot be played on top of an existing `3`.
-Also, if three `3`s is placed on three cards of value, this does not burn.
+`3`     | Whenever three of any card appear consecutively in the discard pile, their derived value becomes `3`, which then act in accordance with the ability of the `3`.
 `4`     | Stops players playing multiple cards unless allowed to do so by a card ability.
-`5`     | `5`s now swap with face down cards rather than face up cards.
+`5`     | Cards of derived value `5` now swap with face down cards rather than face up cards.
 `6`     | The top card of the source pile is always face-up.
 When players pick up multiple cards, they should reveal each card in turn.
-`7`     | The player decides whether the next player must play higher or lower than the card played (though playing a card of the same value is always allowed).
+`7`     | The player decides whether the next player must play higher or lower in base value than the card played (though playing a card of the same base value is always allowed).
-`8`     | Any card played has its ability stacked once, e.g. `K`s change direction twice, and single `8`s skip two players.
+`8`     | Any card played has its base ability stacked once, e.g. `K`s change direction twice, and single `8`s skip two players.
-`9`     | All cards equal to or less than `9` have the same value.
+`9`     | All cards of base value equal to or less than `9` have derived value `9`.
 `10`    | When cards are burned they are added to the bottom of the source pile, if it exists.
 This affects the burning of face up cards when changing field cards.
 Warning: if a `10` is played as the last possible field card (so all players have their face up cards horizontal), then it will probably take a long time to finish the game, since it is no longer possible for cards to leave the game by burning; do this with caution!
 `J`     | After every card played, that player gets to choose whose turn it will be next (but they can't choose themselves).
-This does not overrule normal cards, e.g. if an `8` is placed, the person who played does not get to choose the next player, and one person is skipped.
+This does not override normal cards, e.g. if an `8` is placed, the person who played does not get to choose the next player, and one person is skipped.
-`Q`     | No card abilities stack.
+`Q`     | No abilities stack.
-`K`     | Changes the direction of play i.e. play equal or lower, rather than higher.
+`K`     | Changes the orientation of play e.g. from playing equal or higher (in value) to playing equal or lower.
 This also affects the `4`: runs now go in reverse.
 `A`     | Increases the number of cards in the normal hand by 1.
-`Joker` | Cancels all card abilities.
+`Joker` | Cancels all abilities.

-As before, all field card abilities are stackable.
+As before, all field abilities are stackable.

-Note that if a `6` and at at least one `A` are chosen as the initial field cards, then the effect of the `6` preceeds that of the `A`.
+Note that if a `6` and at least one `A` are chosen as the initial field cards, then the effect of the `6` preceeds that of the `A`.
 That is, the top card of the source pile should be revealed, *then* each player should take more cards as appropriate.

 Note on Two Player Games
 ------------------------

-Some card and field abilities will have no effect in two player games, for example, when a `J` is played, both as card and in field position, the effect cannot come into play as a player cannot choose themselves to be the next person to play.
+Some card and field abilities will have no effect in two player games, for example, when a `J` is played, either as card or in field position, the effect cannot come into play as a player cannot choose themselves to be the next person to play.
 Similarly the `K` as a card has no effect in a two player game.

 Credit